tharuntejad/FastAPI-Service-Observability-with-OpenTelemetry/readme.md

 ## How to Get Started

 1. Explore the services (`order-service/`, `inventory-service/`) to understand how OpenTelemetry is integrated.
-2. Choose a backend (`clickhouse-1/`, `prometheus-loki-jaeger-grafana-1/`, or `prometheus-loki-jaeger-grafana-2/`) and follow its README to set up observability.
+2. Choose a backend (`clickhouse-1/` (recommended), `prometheus-loki-jaeger-grafana-1/`, or `prometheus-loki-jaeger-grafana-2/`) and follow its README to set up observability.
 3. Run the services and observe the telemetry data flow through the chosen backend.

 ---